 5.6 Subcommittees

-The Forum may establish subcommittees of the Forum by ballot to address any of the Forum’s business as specified in the ballot.
-Subcommittees are open to all Forum Members.
-A Forum Subcommittee may work on and recommend Forum ballots, complete delegated Forum functions, or issue reports to the Forum that are within the subcommittee’s jurisdiction.
-Subcommittees must post all agendas and minutes on a public mail list.
+The Forum may establish subcommittees of the Forum that are not designated by a CWG, by ballot to address any of the Forum’s business as specified in the ballot (each, a “Forum Subcommittee”).
+Forum Subcommittees are open to all Forum Members.
+A Forum Subcommittee may work on and recommend Forum ballots, complete delegated Forum functions, or issue reports to the Forum that are within the Forum Subcommittee’s jurisdiction.
+Forum Subcommittees must post all agendas and minutes on a public mail list.

-Due to the lack of IPR protection, Subcommittees of the Forum shall not engage in activities that carry a significant risk of introducing encumbered intellectual property, such as the development or amendment of Guidelines.
+No actions taken by a Forum Subcommittee will implicate obligations under the IPR Policy.
+A Forum Subcommittee will not generate or discuss any Contributions, Draft Guidelines, Final Guidelines, or Final Maintenance Guidelines (as such terms are defined by the IPR Policy), or partake in any activity that would trigger obligations pursuant to the IPR Policy if such activity were undertaken by a CWG.

 MISCELLANEOUS